Tashkent Entry Requirements

 Prohibited Items

-- Weapons, ammunition, and explosives - including realistic replicas
+- Weapons, ammunition, and explosives (without special permit) - security

 Restricted Items